How To Date A Polygamous Couple

 They do expect you to be genuine, and you will shine if you simply relax and are authentic because so many people are incapable of doing that.

-If you're dating or getting to know a couple, don't drop off without saying anything.
+If you're dating or getting to know a couple on a polygamy dating site, don't drop off without saying anything.
 That seems like obvious dating advice, but it's amazing how many times things will fall apart because someone suddenly stops messaging.
 The couple just never gets a reply to their last message and assumes that the person they were talking with just lost interest.
 Two or three weeks later, she messages them back with a short apology and seems to expect to continue where things left off.
 By this point, the couple has lost interest and moved on.
 Even if they were still interested, they can no longer expect her to be dependable or even feel that she's that interested, so they have simply lost interest.

 Things come up, and life happens, but if you are interested in a couple they should feel it in the way you communicate.
 If life became busy or you just don't have time to write them a thoughtful message, just send them a short note to say exactly that.
-Simply saying that you're getting in from work late and falling into bed, or that something unexpected came up and you will message them as soon as you can let them feel that you want to continue, you thought of them, and they mean enough to you to wait until you have time to really write them a message.
+Simply saying that you're getting in from work late and falling into bed, or that something unexpected came up and you will message them as soon as you can lets them feel that you want to continue, you thought of them, and they mean enough to you to wait until you have time to really write them a message.
 That principle is also valid for calling.

 It makes an impression if you are still messaging them or calling them at times when life seems to have been dumped upside down.
 If everything got hectic and you still made time to talk with them, that lets them know that your relationship with them is a priority and they will respect you for that.